-Traditionally Thailand’s hospitality sector, travel and tourism play an important economic role in the land of smile.
+Thailand’s hospitality sector plays traditionally an important economic role for travel and tourism in the land of smile.
 From the low budget hostels, postels, guest houses, serviced apartments, condotels, vacation clubs, holidays resorts to the five stars hotel category in Hua Hin, Pattaya, Phuket, Koh Samui, Koh Chang, Koh Phangan or Koh Lanta, Thailand’s hotel industry creates not only revenues but also jobs for educated and uneducated Thais.

 However, it is not always a gold mine and promising venture to run a hotel in Bangkok, on the beaches and islands, or in the regional centers of Thailand.
 The fact that an enormous number of hotels are currently changing hands is not at all a sign of growth and international expansions.
 Foreign investors experience a buyers’ market in which supply exceeds demand, giving purchasers an advantage over sellers in price negotiations.

 Thailand’s outlawed hotels are more and more under pressure to obtain a proper hotel business license.
 Without such a license, the increasing risks of being closed-down have to be evaluated and taken into consideration.
 Many illegal hotel operators do not have the financial means and persistence to go the extra mile obtaining the hotel business license.
 Such hospitality ventures are a high-risk but high-reward target for brave foreign investors.

 In the medium and long run, Thailand’s hotel industry has all ingredients to prosper and it is now the perfect point in time to investigate Thailand’s hotel markets for a special opportunity.
 Apart from financial considerations and the decision which area and province provide the best hotel location, it is of utmost importance to short-list available hotels on legal problems as a shepherd divides his sheep from his goats.